PLEASE READ THIS PRIVACY STATEMENT CAREFULLY. THIS PRIVACY STATEMENT IS MADE AVAILABLE TO YOU FREE OF CHARGE.

 Except as otherwise written in this Privacy Statement, we will keep your personal information private and will not share it with others, unless the disclosure is necessary to:

-In addition, you are prohibited from posting or transmitting any unlawful, threatening, libellous, defamatory, obscene, scandalous, inflammatory, pornographic, or profane material or any material that could constitute or encourage conduct that would be considered a criminal offense, give rise to civil liability, or otherwise violate any law.
+In addition, you are prohibited from posting or transmitting any unlawful, threatening, libellous, defamatory, obscene, scandalous, inflammatory, pornographic, or profane material or any material that could constitute or encourage conduct that would be considered a criminal offence, give rise to civil liability, or otherwise violate any law.
 We will fully cooperate with any law enforcement authorities or a court order requesting or directing us to disclose the identity of anyone posting any such information or materials.

 Making a complaint about a breach of your rights